Anna Bikont: Early life and education

 Bikont was born in a Polish-Jewish family in Warsaw to journalist Wilhelmina Skulska and Catholic-Polish writer Andrzej Kruczkowski.
 She has a sister, Maria Kruczkowska.
-Bikont was awarded an MA in psychology from Warsaw University.
+A psychologist by training, Bikont also received an honorary doctorate from the University of Gotenborg.

 Career

-Bikont worked for Warsaw University until 1988.
-Between 1982 and 1989 she was an underground Solidarity activist.
-She was co-founder and editor of Tygodnik Mazowsze weekly, Poland's largest underground publication.
-In 1989 she became one of the founders of Gazeta Wyborcza, the first legal newspaper published outside the communist government's control.
+Bikont worked at the University of Warsaw as a research assistant in psychology from 1980 to 1989.
+She joined Solidarity in 1980, becoming the editor of Informację Solidarności, an internal pamphlet that came out initially daily, then weekly and helped inform many other clandestine publications operating at that time.
+In 1982, she co-founded and began to edits the Tygodnik Mazowsze weekly, Poland's largest underground publication, continuing to do until 1989, when she became one of the founders of Gazeta Wyborcza, the first legal newspaper published outside the communist government's control.
 It became independent of Solidarity in 1990.
 She has continued to work for the paper as a senior journalist.

 In response to Jan T. Gross's history of the Jedwabne massacre, Neighbors: The Destruction of the Jewish Community in Jedwabne, Poland (2001), the Polish government commissioned an investigation led by prosecutor Radosław Ignatiew for the Institute of National Remembrance (IPN).
 Bikont began her own journalistic investigation, interviewing numerous people in Jedwabne, including descendants of survivors and persons living in the city when Gross's book was published.
-She expanded her work into the fiction book My z Jedwabnego (2004, "Jedwabne: Battlefield of Memory").
+She also wrote more about the topic in her 2004 book My z Jedwabnego (Jedwabne: Battlefield of Memory).

-Writer Julian Barnes, one of the judges of the 2011 European Book Prize, describes her fiction as "more than a book of memory.
-It is also a book about forgetting, about the pollution of memory, about the conflict between the easy, convenient truth and the awkward, harder truth.
-It is a work that grows from its journalistic manner and origins into the powerful writing of fiction ."
+Her recent book, Sendlerowa.
+W Ukryciu (English: Sendler: In Hiding) was a finalist for the Nike Award, one of Poland's most prestigious literary awards, and also received the 2018 Ryszard Kapuściński award.
+The work chronicles the life of Irena Sendler and other Polish women who provided shelter for Jewish children during the Shoah.

+Personal life

 Her husband, journalist and director Piotr Bikont (1955–2017), died in a car accident in 2017.